rdok/unity_conferences/6_21_2014/README.md

 	recap: edit-> project settings -> editor-> behavior mode to 2D, then drag and drop thei whole folder to assets. drag and drop flat istland, and scale accrodinly.

+3. camera
+	-> chang eto perspectives. -> click on 2D, and holding alt lo ok around., then click on blue axe, and move forwards, backwwrd. problem,, trees goes back and forwards, bug.
+	-> solution to bug: creat layers. make firt layer, then put your object there. how od you create layer: up right: layers -> eid layers -> sortin layers ->  click on plus button -> background, level, fouregrounds. the lower the more front in the camera. (everyting you create goes in the bacgkround :( ) picking object, chang elayer to bak) (shift to mutliselect -> level).  change layer of each object accordinlgy.
+CAREFUL. layer. defautl movement layer forward. recap -> layers, edit layer, add layers (back, leve, etc.) ->

 # 12.00-13.30	Unity Hands-on part 1

 # 14.30-16.00	Unity Hands-on part 2